EqualWaveStudio/soundwave/readme.md

 # 🎧 Sound Wave Proyect

-Dynamic and fully responsive web page, developed with the React.js framework, with functional components, making use of hooks, using react-router-dom and some of the following styling technologies for React: CSS modules, 🏗️ "styled components or some framework UI - Bootstrap" 🚧
+Dynamic and fully responsive web page, developed with the React.js framework, with functional components, making use of hooks, using react-router-dom and some of the following styling technologies for React: CSS modules, styled components with SweetAlert library.

 ## 💻 Technologies
 <div> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/>